jnsebgosselin/gwhat/docs/gapfill_weather_data.rst

-It is also possible to define the period for which the data of the selected station will be filled by editing the date fields located next to the :guilabel:`From` and ::`To` labels.
+It is also possible to define the period for which the data of the selected station will be filled by editing the date fields located next to the :guilabel:`From` and :guilabel:`To` labels.
 By default, dates are set as the first and the last date for which data are available for any of the stations of the list.

 The method used to estimate the missing data for the selected weather station